4so-fourseasons/react-redux-cookiecutter/{{cookiecutter.project_name}}/README.md

 npm start
 ```

-This will built the svg-sprite files and start an instance
-of webpack-dev-server as well as an instance of
+This and start an instance of webpack-dev-server as well as an instance of
 a json-server which provides a fake api.
-From then on the whole project will
-rebuild, run your JS files through the Flow type-checker and
+From then on the whole project will rebuild, run your JS files through the Flow type-checker and
-lint you JS with standard and you scss/CSS with stylelint whenever you
-save a file.
+lint your JS with standard whenever you save a file.

 #### Type-Checker (Flow)